Wilson-Smith/Nuclear-Code-for-nhentai/README.md

 You don't even have to change something, and it is user-friendly.

-There is a shitty GUI, so if you have a better idea for the design, i'll accept it.
+There is a shitty GUI, so if you have a better idea for the design, ~~i'll trash it~~ i'll accept it.

 Also the "JAPANESE ART" will be opened in incognito mode in Chrome.
 (One day I'll do the others...)